redhat-openstack/website/source/uncategorized/configuring-neutron-with-ovs-and-gre-tunnels-using-quickstack.html.md

 1. Assuming two NICs 2.
 The physical interface (public/external network) IP will be moved to the br-ex OVS bridge 3.
 The br-ex should be activated as well

-Besides the other parameters, the values required via params.pp or foreman variables must be also have:
+Besides the other parameters, the values required via params.pp or foreman variables that must be added are similar to this example:

     $private_interface             = 'eth1'
     $public_interface              = 'eth2'